-Estonia’s interests are also represented in the United Kingdom by six honorary consuls: John Beevor in Cheltenham since 1998, Iain Lawson in Paisley, Scotland since November 2003, Sir Roger Jones in Wales since October 2005, Kai Hughes in Liverpool since November 2012, Simpson Buglass in Aberdeen, Scotland since February 2013 and Mark Ewings in Belfast (where the honorary consulate was opened on 23 May 2014).
+Estonia’s interests are also represented in the United Kingdom by six honorary consuls: John Beevor in Cheltenham since 1998, Iain Lawson in Paisley, Scotland since November 2003, Sir Roger Jones in Wales since October 2005, Kai Hughes in Liverpool since November 2012, Simpson Buglass in Aberdeen, Scotland since February 2013 and Mark J. Ewings in Belfast (where the honorary consulate was opened on 23 May 2014).

 Former British Ambassadors to Estonia: